-Step into an ancient world on a two-week Middle East journey that combines the highlights of Israel and Jordan.
-Discover life in Jerusalem on a dual-perspective walking tour with Israeli and Palestinian guides, explore some of the best Roman ruins outside of Italy, ride through the desert on a 4x4, and venture into the awe-inspiring ancient city of Petra.
-Connect with the past as well as the future of this region on this incredible itinerary.
+Step into the ancient world of the Middle East on a two-week journey that combines the highlights of Israel and Jordan.
+Discover life in Jerusalem and Bethlehem, learn about the differences in Middle Eastern cuisine, explore the Roman ruins of Jerash, ride through the desert on a 4x4, and venture into the awesome and ancient city of Petra.
+Connect with the past while glimpsing contemporary life in this incredible region.

 Arrive at any time.
 Arrival transfer included.